 Call for Proposals

-Deadline: Monday, Nov.
-23, 2020; Additional applications received by Dec.1st, 2020 may be reviewed as funding allows.
+Deadline: Friday, Dec.
+4th, 2020; Friday, January 15th, 2021 for additional applications as funding allows.
 Community of Inquiry, Practice and Excellence (CIPE)

 In response to the COVID-19 pandemic, we have changed the way we teach and serve students.
 Your district Faculty Development would like to support your collaborative effort in exploring better ways to teach, engage and assess student learning.
 New projects created during the COVID-19 pandemic will be considered.